 Left) Three of our boys having just received academic awards from their school.

 Home situations for some of our boys: The boys come from villages that are often having to shift camp.
 In fact some of the boys have been attending very low grade “mobile schools”.
 That is, the school follows the villagers around according to where they move to.
 Normally villagers will move camp because of violence and fighting between two different armies/factions in their area – they are escaping conflict.
-They are like refugees within their own country.
+They are akin to being like refugees within their own country.

 How can these children ever advance when sometimes their school has no school-teachers?
 Prior to coming to live at the home, some of the kids had never been to a town before and had never seen a white person.

-Our Wa boys were extremely at-risk of being press-ganged into becoming child soldiers fighting for either the UWSA (United Wa State Army) or the Burmese army.
+Our Wa boys were extremely at-risk to being press-ganged into becoming child soldiers fighting for either the UWSA (United Wa State Army) or the Burmese army.
 In 2002 the UWSA reportedly had 20,000 conscripts and was dubbed by the U.S. State Department as the world's "most heavily armed narco-traffickers."
 The UWSA is filled with young men whose task is to serve their commanders so that their drug trade can carry on unhindered.
 Combined with their opium business, the elite army commanders and their associates earned (back in 2002) more than half a billion USD (tax free) annually.
 Of course little of this profit filters down to the masses.